The Tech Editing Process for Knitting

 pattern as intended.

-.xlsx) showing the math for clarity and ease of explanation and email
+create a spreadsheet showing my calculations – for clarity and ease of explanation – and email

 it along with the PDF or Word file.